palaeoware/revosim/docs/maintoolbar.rst

 The sixth and seventh buttons (“Reset” and “Reseed”) allow the resetting of the simulation and reseeding of the initial genomes in the population window prior to running a simulation.
 Further detail on these actions can be found in 3.3.3 and 3.3.4.

+The eighth button (“Genome”) opens/closes the Genome Comparison Dock.

-The eighth button (“Settings”) opens/closes the dockable settings panel.
+The ninth button (“Settings”) opens/closes the Settings Dock.

 The final button (“About”) displays the program information; including version number, authors, and license information.